pascallanger/DIY-Multiprotocol-TX-Module/Lua_scripts/DSMLIB/readme.md

 separate the GUI from the DSM Forward programming engine/logic.
 In this way, GUIs can evolve independent.
 Color/Touch Gui, Text only GUI, etc.

-Most of the changes has been cometic, but fixed a few operational ones
+Changes and fixes
+1. Menus to be able to configure Plane in a similar way as Spektrum Radio
-1. Make "Gyro Settings"->"Initial Setup" works (Tested on AR631,AR637xx)
+1. Make "Gyro Settings"->"Initial Setup" works (Tested on AR631,AR637xx with PLANE type of arcraft)
 2. Properly reset and restart after initial configuration and SAFE changes.
 3. Write Log of the conversation between RX/TX.
 To be use for debugging when some reports a problem.
 4. Provide a simulation of RX to do GUI development in Companion, and undestand patterns of how the data is organized.